vaibhavjain4/jenkins-demo-app/README.md

   <h4>
   !!
 IMPORTANT NOTE - Fork a copy of https://github.com/vaibhavjain4/jenkins-demo-app/tree/v1.0 into your git account. !!
-  <br>Update pom.xml on line number 26 & 30 to your nexus server url.
+  <br><br>Update pom.xml on line number 26 & 30 to your nexus server url.
 Update AdvancedJenkinsCIOpenShiftCDPipeline.txt file on line  number 34 to your sonarqube server.
-  <br>If Nexus & SonarQube are not available, comment line number 34 & 40 into AdvancedJenkinsCIOpenShiftCDPipeline.txt file.
+  <br><br>If Nexus & SonarQube are not available, comment line number 34 & 40 into AdvancedJenkinsCIOpenShiftCDPipeline.txt file.
 </h4>

   <br>